HTTPArchive/almanac.httparchive.org/src/content/en/2022/mobile-web.md

   )
 }}

 LCP performance is improving.
-In 2020, 43% of mobile sites had a LCP assessed as “good”.
+In 2020, 43% of mobile sites had a LCP assessed as "good".
 In 2021, this number improved to 45% of mobile sites.
 There was a significant jump in 2022 in which 51% of mobile sites had good LCP performance.
 The [Performance](./performance) chapter explores some possible explanations for why this may have happened.

 ### Images